 Aiguille Blanche of Peuterey, Grand Pilier

 Brenva glacier (© P. Gatta)

 Aiguilles Noire, Dames Anglaises, Aiguille Blanche, Pilier d'Angle (© P. Gatta)

-Summit rdige below the Mont Blanc de Courmayeur (© P. Gatta)
+The ridge from the top of Grand Pilier d'Angle to Mont Blanc de Courmayeur (© P. Gatta)

 The Red Sentinel